gqmaguirejr/E-learning/README.md

 ## add_language_global_nav_item.js

-Purpose: To insert a menu item into the Canvas global navigation menu
+Purpose: To insert a menu item into the Canvas global navigation menu and if you click on this buttom it toggles between English ("en") and Swedish ("sv").

 The details are document in Better_language_support.docx